cmp Command: Tutorial & Examples

 - No output despite differences: If running

-means files differ. - Permission errors: If you get "Permission denied," check file permissions and run as an appropriate user.
+cmpwithout options produces no message, verify the exit status.
+A0exit code means files are identical; a1means files differ. - Permission errors: If you get "Permission denied," check file permissions and run as an appropriate user.

 - File not found errors: Ensure the specified file paths are correct.